 The university complies with all federal reporting requirements related to campus security and fire safety.
 All of the information and data required for both of these annual reports is contained in the Student Handbook.
-To request a copy of previously filed Campus Safety and Security Reports or previously filed Fire Safety Reports, contact the Dean of Students in the Student Life Office on the Tennessee campus.
+To request a copy of previously filed Campus Safety and Security Reports or previously filed Fire Safety Reports, contact the Vice President for Student Life in the Student Life Office.